msu-cmse-courses/cmse495-SS24/index.md

 2. Provide students with opportunities to learn and practice professional skills (communication, teamwork and leadership) in the context of team-based projects.
 3. Provide opportunities for students and faculty in the department to build relationships and network with industry partners, community organizations, and campus colleagues.

-**_<font color="red">NOTE:  This course will be pivoting to a fully on-line modality during the first 3 weeks of spring semester 2022 in response to the rapidly rising COVID infection rates.
-The current plan is hold class via zoom over the first three weeks and to be back in-person starting Monday January 31st.
-However, this plan will be updated as we get closer to the date and more information is available.</font>_**

 ## Team Projects
 Michigan State University and the Department of Computational Mathematics Science and Engineering would like to thank these generous sponsors for supporting our students.
 A list of the the Spring 2022 project sponsors can be found by clicking on the following link:

 - [Spring 2022 Project Sponsor List](./Sponsors-2022)

-If you are interested in being a project sponsor for future CMSE495 classes please reach out to the course instructor (Dr. Dirk Colbry <colbrydi@msu.edu>).
+If you are interested in being a project sponsor for Spring 2023 please reach out to the course instructor (Dr. Dirk Colbry <colbrydi@msu.edu>).
 For more information on becoming a project sponsor please see our [Project Sponsor Flyer](CMSE495_Project_Sponsor_Flyer.pdf)

 ## Course Structure
 The class will meet three times a week during the 15-week semester.
 Classroom time will be divided across three broad activity categories: